BOSEONG000126/BOSEONG000126/README.md

 <p>Hello!
 I’m a graduate student specializing in AI with a passion for Medical AI</p>
 <p>My research focuses on multimodal generative AI for medical imaging and clinical data fusion.</p>
-<p>I have a lot of experience in AI projects, and I like to use AI to create applications.</p>
 <p>I’m always eager to learn new techniques and collaborate on innovative medical AI solutions.</p>
 <p>If you’d like to get in touch, please email me at <a href="mailto:boseong@hanyang.ac.kr">boseong@hanyang.ac.kr</a>.</p>
 <p>Thank you!😄</p>